-RAFN vs. non-RAFN Prior to 1996, common law practices allowed municipalities to establish water rights greater than immediate needs.
-The 1996 Municipal Water Rights Act provided a statutory process for establishing a municipal water supply for reasonably anticipated future needs (RAFN).
-The 1996 Municipal Water Rights act was codified in Idaho Statutes in the form of amendments to Idaho Code (I.C.) §42-202, the addition of I.C. §42-202B, amendments to I.C. §42-217, amendments to I.C. §42-219, and amendments to I.C. §42-222.
-A key distinction of the RAFN right is the allowance of components of the water right, namely the diversion rate, to be perfected without physically completing diversion and use in establishing beneficial use during the development period of the permit.
+RAFN vs. non-RAFN

+Prior to 1996, common law practices allowed municipalities to establish water rights greater than immediate needs.
+The 1996 Municipal Water Rights Act ("1996 Act") provided a statutory process for establishing a municipal water right for reasonably anticipated future needs (RAFN).
+The 1996 Act was codified in Idaho Statutes in the form of amendments to I.C. § 42-202, the addition of I.C. § 42-202B, amendments to I.C. § 42-217, amendments to I.C. § 42-219, and amendments to I.C. § 42-222.
+Under the 1996 Act, a key distinction of the RAFN right was the allowance of components of the water right, namely the diversion rate, to be perfected without physically completing diversion and use in establishing beneficial use during the development period of the permit.
+As noted above, the 2020 Idaho Legislature passed Senate Bill 1316 amending I.C. §§ 42-204, 42-217, 42-218a, and 42-219 to change the RAFN appropriation process.
+The key effect of Senate Bill 1316 was to extend the development period for RAFN permits so that the ensuing water right licenses are based on actual water use rather than based on estimated system capacity.

-There are times when a municipal provider will choose to file an application to appropriate water solely for use to meet needs in the near-term (up to five years) without the burden of demonstrating future needs over an established planning horizon.
+There are times when a municipal provider will choose to file an application to appropriate water solely to meet needs in the near-term (up to five years) without the burden of demonstrating future needs over an established planning horizon.
 This type of municipal water right has been termed a non-RAFN municipal right.
 Municipal water rights that are not defined as RAFN in conditional language are by default non-RAFN water rights.
 Application Processing Memo #18 presents and discusses the distinctions between both types of municipal water rights and provides guidance to Department staff for processing permits and determining extent of beneficial use for licensing of non-RAFN municipal water right permits.
 It is not the intent of this document to repeat or duplicate the material presented in AP Memo #18.
 The focus of this document will be on RAFN municipal water rights.
 When a water right application has been determined to be for a non-RAFN municipal beneficial use, Department staff should consult AP Memo #18 for processing guidance.

-In addition to water rights with a designated municipal beneficial use, municipal providers may also own water rights for non-municipal uses such as domestic, irrigation, commercial, etc. These water rights are often associated with uses such as parks, golf courses, cemeteries, and buildings that are not directly connected to a municipal provider's primary municipal water delivery system.
-These water rights are sometimes acquired from previous non-municipal water right holders with the acquisition of land by the municipality.
-In other instances they may have been developed directly by the municipal provider for a demand not distributed throughout the entire existing water service area, or not otherwise qualified as a municipal use.
+In addition to water rights with a designated municipal beneficial use, municipal providers may also own water rights for non-municipal uses such as domestic, irrigation, commercial, etc. These water rights are often associated with uses such as parks, golf courses, cemeteries, and buildings that are not directly connected to a municipal provider's municipal water delivery system.
+The municipal provider may have acquired these water rights from previous non-municipal water right holders with or without the acquisition of land.
+In other instances, they may have been developed directly by the municipal provider for a demand not distributed throughout the entire existing water service area, or not otherwise qualified as a municipal use.
 When conducting a review of a municipal provider's suite of water rights, these water rights should be considered along with any existing water rights used for municipal needs, and any evaluation of RAFN should take into consideration beneficial use already being met by these types of water rights.